plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE1_Basic_Agent.md

     6.2 Create the Chat loop metod.

     In the chat loop, the agent is created and called using `KernelArguments` that include the `Now` variable.
 This variable provides the agent with the current date and time, which the agent uses when creating the poem.

+    Semantic Kernel agents can interact in various ways, enhancing their flexibility, adaptability, and effectiveness in different scenarios.
+Whether it's a simple user query, a multi-agent collaboration, or proactive engagement, these interaction types enable agents to perform a wide range of tasks and provide meaningful, context-aware assistance.

+    This implementation is **single-turn interactions**, the agent processes a single user request and provides a response without maintaining a prolonged context.

+    In the context of Semantic Kernel agents, **chat history** is essential for maintaining a coherent and contextually relevant conversation.
+It involves recording all previous interactions between the user and the agent, enabling the agent to understand the context, ensure continuity, and personalize responses.
+This history helps the agent generate accurate and meaningful replies by referring back to prior messages, thus enhancing the overall user experience by keeping conversations smooth and engaging.

+    Add the method **Call_CityPoetAgentBasic** to the Program class.

     ```csharp
     /// <summary>